cranjesh/images-test/TheSoldiersLegacyThorough.md

 I set the ledger aside and picked up another document.
 "There are also forged invoices," I continued, "showing payments made to fictitious suppliers.
 These were used to cover the theft of military resources, funneling funds into private accounts."

 Finally, I held up a sealed letter, its wax imprint broken.
-"And here," I said, my tone growing somber, "are letters implicating high-ranking officials in the East India Company.
+"And here," I declared, my tone growing somber, "are letters implicating high-ranking officials in the East India Company.
 Colonel Hawthorne’s name appears repeatedly.
 Edward had uncovered a network of corruption, and it cost him his life."

 Holmes stepped forward, his gaze fixed on Hawthorne.
 "This chest was no mere keepsake, Colonel.
 It was a weapon—one that could destroy careers, dismantle empires, and expose the rot at the heart of the East India Company.
 The audit isn’t just about Hawthorne—it’s about a network of corruption that spans continents.
 Edward’s findings could bring it all crashing down."

 The air thickened.
 Katherine gasped softly.
 Cartwright turned pale.
 William’s fingers twitched at his sides.

 Hawthorne leaned back.
 "You think I wanted to hide these documents?
 No, Holmes.
 I needed to open them."
-"For blackmail," Holmes said.
+"For blackmail," Holmes declared.
 "A crude word.
 This is leverage, Holmes.
 The kind that builds empires.
 Do you think they'll let this case stand?"

 "The documents no longer belong to you."
 Hawthorne's smirk remained.
 "The Foreign Office understands discretion, Holmes.
 These documents won't see daylight."